 On CNN, Arradondo said:

-“I think that certainly chiefs in major cities are looking at the manner in which Chief McDonald is handling this in Los Angeles, which is unprecedented in terms of the federalized National Guard coming in as well as having Marines deployed to that area.
+“I think that certainly chiefs in major cities are looking at the manner in which Chief McDonnell is handling this in Los Angeles, which is unprecedented in terms of the federalized National Guard coming in as well as having Marines deployed to that area.
 Major city chiefs are absolutely going to be communicating because this is probably going to be — not probably — this will be sort of the normal, I imagine, over the course of this year…”

 The claim that the deployment of federalized National Guard and Marines to Los Angeles in June 2025 is “unprecedented” is incorrect.
 Historical precedents clearly show that similar combinations of federalized National Guard and federal military forces — both with and without state approval — have been used before, with local police departments actively coordinating.